Myu-Unix/eth1_light_client_to_metamask/README.md

 Set those values :

 Network Name : pick_whatever_you_want

 New RPC URL : http://REPLACE_BY_YOUR_LOCAL_IP:HTTP_PORT (e.g here : 192.168.1.15:5566

 Chain ID : 1

 ![img](rpc_setup_mm.png)

-If all goes well, Metamask will allow it, you can then try to send a Tx through it to see if it works !
+If all goes well, Metamask will allow it !

+You can then try to send a Tx through it to see if it works !
 If you are fast enough, you'll see that your Geth client received a transaction in its logs.

 That's all folks, happy setup ! :)